tgirke/GEN242-2021/content/en/assignments/Projects/project_data.md

 + `/bigdata/gen242/<user_name>/projdata`

-Within each project subdirectory all input files of a workflow (_e.g._ FASTQ) will be saved to a `data` directory and all output files will be written to a `results` directory.
-To set up the proper directory structure first `cd` into `/bigdata/gen242/<user_name>, then create the directory `projdata` with and then within this directory the `data` and `results` directories.
+Within each `projdata` directory all input files of a workflow (_e.g._ FASTQ) will be saved to a `data` directory and all output files will be written to a `results` directory.
+To set up the proper directory structure `cd` into `/bigdata/gen242/<user_name>, then create the `projdata` directory and then within this directory creat the `data` and `results` subdirectories.
+The full path to these directories should look like this:

++ `/bigdata/gen242/<user_name>/projdata/data`
++ `/bigdata/gen242/<user_name>/projdata/results`

 ## GitHub repositories for projects

 Students will work on the course projects within GitHub repositories, one for each course project.
-These project repositories are private and have been shared by the instructor with all members of each project group.
+These project repositories are private and have been shared with each student via GitHub Classroom.
 To populate a course project with an initial project workflow, please follow the instructions given.